Kishore Kunal: Mahavir Temple

-Kunal was also secretary of the Mahavir mandir, Patna.
+Kunal was secretary of the Mahavir mandir, Patna.
 Under his secretaryship, renovation work of Mahavir Temple started on 30 October 1983, and it was inaugurated on 4 March 1985.
-Governor R S Gavai on Monday said Mahavir Temple is an ideal religious trust and it should be emulated by other trusts in the country.
-Mahavir Trust later set up Mahavir Cancer Sansthan and 8 other hospitals.
-The temple has established big hospitals and provides financial help to the needy people.
+Governor R S Gavai on Monday said Mahavir Temple is an ideal religious trust, and it should be emulated by other trusts in the country.
+Mahavir Trust later set up Mahavir Cancer Sansthan and eight other hospitals.
+The temple has established hospitals and provides financial help to the needy people.

 Mundeshwari Bhawani Mandir

 He was involved in the uplift of Mundeshwari Bhawani Mandir, the 'oldest' surviving temple in the eastern region belonging to Gupta Age (AD 343) and located in Kaimur hills.
-The temple site will also be developed into a full-fledged pilgrim center, just like Vaishno Devi temple, with a number of amenities like dormitory, rest rooms, kitchens and efficient transportation system.
+The temple site will also be developed into a full-fledged pilgrim center, just like Vaishno Devi temple, with a number of amenities like dormitory, restrooms, kitchens and efficient transportation system.
 As part of the temple's development plans, a 'vivah' mandap is under construction in over two-and-a-half acres.
-He was penning a historical novel titled 'Mahima Mundeshwari Maa Ki'.
+He was penning a historical novel titled Mahima Mundeshwari Maa Ki.
 Recently, a 185-page book 'Mundeshwari Mandir: The Oldest Recorded Temple in the Country', also written by him, was released.